 - Who will control the content?
 Are there multiple stakeholders involved?
 Is there an established editorial workflow for review/approval of content?

 4. Use of Visual Objects

 Often our clients’ desire to include complex UI elements results in a much nicer User Experience.
-These complex visual objects are all the rage this year in web and mobile design.
 Will your app make use of real-time 3D graphics, complex visual transitions, animations, and multiple objects animating at the same time?
 Then it’s probably going to cost more.

 This will also affect the native vs. hybrid development decision mentioned above, since many hybrid app frameworks can't take advantage of hardware-accelerated User Interfaces.